vazztony/Community/README.md

 We maintain a calendar for community events hosted and organised by Atlas City and supporters.
 Any community member is welcome to attend or submit an event.

 *  [Atlas City Events Calendar](https://www.eventbrite.com/o/atlas-city-17605869395)

-## Swag

-Interested in showing your support for Atlas City?
-Tweet us @atlascity_io

 ## How to Contribute